nihalsid/nihalsid.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
 Hi!
 I'm Yawar.
-I am an incoming Research Scientist at [Reality Labs, Meta](https://nihalsid.github.io/) in Munich.
+I am a Research Scientist at [Reality Labs, Meta](https://nihalsid.github.io/) in Munich.
 I did my PhD at the [Visual Computing and Artificial Intelligence](https://niessnerlab.org/) group of [Prof. Matthias Niessner](https://niessnerlab.org/members/matthias_niessner/profile.html) at the [Technical University of Munich](https://www.tum.de/en/), Germany.
 My work focuses on 3D reconstruction, scene understanding and 3D generative models.

 Before my PhD, I did a Masters in Informatics at [TUM](https://www.tum.de/en/), Germany, and my Bachelors in Computer Science at [Jamia Millia Islamia](https://www.jmi.ac.in/), New Delhi, India, graduating with high distinction and at the top of the class respectively.